PrivacyLx/Topics/README.md

 ---

-These are just some ideas of topics we are interested on covering.
-So they just sit here until someone decides to pick it up.
-You can think about it as a bucket of ideas.
-Feel free to share, remix however you like and contribute if you have something interesting in mind.
-You can do that as a pull request or if you don't have a github account e-mail one of the organizers at francisco.core.at.protonmail.com.
+These are just some ideas **for privacy workshops/talks** that might be interesting to cover.

+They just sit here until someone decides to pick it up.
+Feel free to share, remix however you like and contribute back if you have something interesting in mind.
+You can do that as a pull request or if you don't have a github account, e-mail one of the organizers at francisco.core.at.protonmail.com.

 When the idea is getting bigger than a small description, you can create a new directory like "Topics/name-of-your-idea" and expand it as much as you would like in there, add images, presentations, etc. And then add a link from this document to your other one.

-**Feel free to use any of these ideas on workshops of yours !**
+<p align="center"><strong>Feel free to use any of these ideas on workshops of yours !</strong></p>

 ----------